franko/gsl-shell/doc/source/nlinfit.rst

    pl:addline(fxline(fit, 0, xs(n)), 'red')
    pl:show()

-Creating a nonlineat fit solver
+Creating a nonlinear fit solver
 -------------------------------

 The most basic method to perform a non linear fitting with GSL Shell does use the :class:`nlfsolver` object.
 The logical steps to use a nonlinear fitting solver are: